rizoic/Notes/holdarea.md

 34. STAR output logs

-Log.out: main log file with a lot of detailed information about the run.
+- **Log.out**: main log file with a lot of detailed information about the run.
 This file is most useful for troubleshooting and debugging.
-Log.progress.out: reports job progress statistics, such as the number of processed reads, % of mapped reads etc. It is updated in 1 minute intervals.
+- **Log.progress.out**: reports job progress statistics, such as the number of processed reads, % of mapped reads etc. It is updated in 1 minute intervals.
-Log.final.out: summary mapping statistics after mapping job is complete, very useful for quality control.
+- **Log.final.out**: summary mapping statistics after mapping job is complete, very useful for quality control.
 The statistics are calculated for each read (single- or paired-end) and then summed or averaged over all reads.
 Note that STAR counts a paired-end read as one read, (unlike the samtools flagstat/idxstats, which count each mate separately).
 Most of the information